On the computational power of $C$-random strings: Introduction

-Here the intersection is by all universal prefix-free decompressors $U$.
+Here, the intersection is for all universal prefix-free decompressors $U$.

-The lower and upper bound is significantly different but at least we understand that the intersection does not contain undecidable languages.
-The situation is different for plain complexity.
+The lower and upper bounds are significantly different for the prefix complexity but at least we understand that the intersection does not contain undecidable languages.
+For the plain complexity even this is unknown.
 Let us introduce some notations.